schism-dev/schism/docs/input-output/param.md

 at any given time, and the time history of wind is read in from `wind.th`.
 If `nws=2`, spatially and temporally variable wind is applied and the input consists of a number of netcdf files in the directory `sflux/`.
 The option `nws=3` is reserved for coupling with atmospheric model via ESMF caps.
-If `nws=4`, the required input `wind.th` specifies wind and pressure at each node and at time of multiple of `wtiminc`.
+If `nws=4`, the required input `atmos.nc` specifies wind and pressure at each node and at time of multiple of `wtiminc`.
+Additional inputs (e.g. heat fluxes) are needed if heat/salt exchange module is invoked.
 If `nws=-1` (requires USE_PAHM), use Holland parametric wind model (barotropic only with wind and atmos. pressure).
  In this case, the Holland model is called every step so wtiminc is not used.
 An extra input is needed: `hurricane-track.dat`.